pyblosxom/pyblosxom/docs/flavours_and_templates.rst

    #mood happy
    #music The Doors - Break on Through to the Other Side
    <p>
-     This is the first post to my new PyBlosxom blog.
+     This is the first post to my new Pyblosxom blog.
 I've also got two metadata items in it which will be available as variables!
    </p>